MicrosoftDocs/win32/desktop-src/Controls/tvm-settooltips.md

 ---
 title: TVM\_SETTOOLTIPS message
-description: Sets a tree-view control's child tooltip control.
-You can send this message explicitly or by using the TreeView\_SetToolTips macro. ms.assetid: 'beb9a739-868e-46a8-95d9-9dc032c79dd4'
+description: Sets a tree-view controls child tooltip control.
+You can send this message explicitly or by using the TreeView\_SetToolTips macro. ms.assetid: beb9a739-868e-46a8-95d9-9dc032c79dd4
+keywords:
-keywords: ["TVM_SETTOOLTIPS message Windows Controls"]
+- TVM_SETTOOLTIPS message Windows Controls
 topic_type:
 - apiref
 api_name: